 About The Prem Rawat Foundation (TPRF)

 The Prem Rawat Foundation makes the Peace Education Program available free of charge and provides support and guidance for facilitating the workshops virtually or in person.
-Since 2012, the course has been presented to over 250,000 people in more than 70 countries and translated into over 30 languages.
-TPRF also has several other humanitarian initiatives to provide food, water and other aid to people in need, earning the highest rankings from independent charity evaluators for transparency, fiscal responsibility and results.
+Since 2012, the course has been presented to over 400,000 people in 80 countries and translated into 40 languages.
+TPRF also has several other humanitarian initiatives to provide food, water and other aid to people in need, earning the highest rankings from independent charity evaluators for transparency, financial accountability and leadership.

 See how the Peace Education Program is benefiting students at a public school in Elbert, Colorado.